-It is the policy of the seminary to withhold a student's transcript (official or unofficial) and diploma in the event the student has an unpaid financial obligation to the seminary.
+It is the policy of the seminary to withhold a student's transcript (official and unofficial) and diploma in the event the student has an unpaid financial obligation to the seminary, as provided by the Bylaws of the Seminary.
 The accounting department shall inform the Office of the Registrar to place a hold in the registration software system until the student's financial obligation has been paid in full.

 Policy Name: Required Questionnaire Policy

 Effective Date: 5-9-13

-Review Date: Reviewed: 5-9-13 Approved: 5-21-13
+Review Date: Reviewed: 2-8-17 Approved: 2-8-17

 Responsible Office or Committee: Faculty Administrative Council

 Applies to: All Students

 Where Policy Resides: SSW Policy Manual; Student Handbook

-Review Cycle: Three Year Cycle - 2016
+Review Cycle: Three Year Cycle - 2020

 It is the policy of the seminary to require students to participate in and complete two questionnaires related to assessment and evaluation.
 Incoming students will be required to take the Entering Student Questionnaire prior to registration.
 Graduating students will be required to take the Graduating Student Questionnaire prior to commencement.
+The questionnaires must be completed and submitted by the due date indicated by the Director of Assessment.

 Policy Name: Return of Title IV Funds Policy

 Effective Date: 9/2/2014

 Review Date: Reviewed: 9/16/15 Approved: 9/16/15

 Responsible Office or Committee: Faculty and Administrative Council

 Applies to: All Students

 Where Policy Resides: SSW Policy Manual; Student Handbook

-Review Cycle: Three Year Cycle - 2017
+Review Cycle: Three Year Cycle - 2018